kmadel/blog/content/posts/native-kubernetes-continuous-delivery/native-k8s-cd.md

 >The Cloud Native Computing Foundation seeks to drive adoption of this paradigm by fostering and sustaining an ecosystem of open source, vendor-neutral projects.
 We democratize state-of-the-art patterns to make these innovations accessible for everyone.

 "Robust automation" is a key component of continuous delivery (and just to clarify, when I say continuous delivery that includes continuous integration).
 The definition also mentions "build" and "containers", and although those aren't mentioned in the same sentence, they come together quite nicely for continuous delivery.
-In this first part of this [series on Native Kubernetes Continuous Delivery](/series/native-kubernetes-continuous-delivery/) I will explain what Native K8s CD is and why it is important.
-But first let's take a brief look at the rise of containers, an integral component of *cloud native* and continuous delivery, before we explain exactly what I mean by Native K8s CD.
+In this post, the first part of a [series on Native Kubernetes Continuous Delivery](/series/native-kubernetes-continuous-delivery/), I will explain what Native K8s CD is and why it is important.
+But first let's take a brief look at the rise of containers, an integral component of *cloud native* and continuous delivery, before I explain exactly what I mean by Native K8s CD.

 ## Why?
 I'll do my best [Steve Ballmer impression](https://www.youtube.com/watch?v=Vhh_GeBPOhs), but instead of "Developers, developers, developers" - *ad infinitum* - it is **containers, containers, containers!** And yes, I am sweating.